kwart/spnego-demo/README.md

 	$ cd $SPNEGO_TEST_DIR
 	$ java -jar kerberos-using-apacheds.jar test.ldif

-Launching the test server also creates an `krb5.conf` kerberos konfiguration file in the current folder.
+Launching the test server also creates an `krb5.conf` kerberos configuration file in the current folder.
 We will use it later.

 There are 3 important users which you will use later in the imported `test.ldif` file: